bbradt/dfncluster/README.md

 <img width="86%" src="results/fbirn_betas_accuracy.png?raw=True" /> <img width="12%" src="results/accuracy_legend.png?raw=true" />

-As expected, the reduced number of training features increased the accuracy of all the learners with Support Vector Machines acheiveing the highest accuracy across all clustering algorithms.
-Only DBCAN failed to get above an average AUC score of 0.90 for support vector machines and Hierarchical clusterting obtained this highest score of 0.957.
+The reduced number of training features increased the accuracy of all the learners with Support Vector Machines obtaining the highest accuracy across all clustering algorithms.
+Only DBSCAN failed to get above an average AUC score of 0.90 for Support Vector Machines and Hierarchical Clustering obtained this highest score of 0.957.

+Gaussian Mixture Models and Bayesian Mixture Models showed slight improvement over K-Means clustering.
+DBSCAN did not outperform
+K-Means, but it did improve to an AUC score of 0.883 following beta feature generation.
+In short, Hierarchical Clustering performed the best when classifying the FBIRN dataset.

-## FBIRN Data Visualizations
+### FBIRN Data Visualizations

 <img width="98%" src="results/kmeans_fbirn_betas/kmeans_fbirn_states.png?raw=true" />
 Visualization of states with KMeans clustering with FBirn Data